Skørping railway station

-Skørping railway station is a Danish railway station serving the railway town of Skørping in Himmerland south of Aalborg, Denmark.
+Skørping station is a railway station serving the railway town of Skørping in the Himmerland peninsula south of Aalborg, Denmark.
 The station is located in the centre of the town on the northern edge of the Rold Forest.

-The station is located on the Randers-Aalborg Line from Randers to Aalborg and is the southern terminus of the Aalborg Commuter Rail service.
-It opened in 1869.
+Opened in 1869, the station is located on the Randers–Aalborg railway line between Randers and Aalborg.
 The train services are currently operated by the railway companies DSB and Nordjyske Jernbaner.